SteveJustin1963/tec-SCOPE/README.md

-# warning  unfinished
+under development, not ready

 # aiming
 - get or make a cheap 8-inch F5 Dobson, truss or tube, pushed by hand
-- laser pointer >1mW for star aiming u need an astronomy permit https://www.police.nsw.gov.au/__data/assets/pdf_file/0008/139895/List_of_Astronomical_Societies.pdf
 - red dot aiming device needs neck bending
 - to save ur neck use a Sky-Watcher 6x30mm Right Angled (90deg angle viewer) Erect Image (shows objects right-side up and not inverted or reversed) Finder Scope.
 Ideal for fast, intuitive location of target objects.
+- laser pointer >1mW for star aiming u need an astronomy permit https://www.police.nsw.gov.au/__data/assets/pdf_file/0008/139895/List_of_Astronomical_Societies.pdf

-## control your telescope
+# control your telescope
 - tec1 or scc using MINT
 - add to the mount geared down 2 rotary encoders and dc motors
 - later we get code to send via 4800 serial async to Stellarium so it can correlate with star map